-School rules apply when going to and from school or a school-sponsored activity in vehicles belonging to the school, its faculty, or an independent carrier.
+School rules, including mask-wearing and physical distancing guidelines, apply when going to and from school or a school-sponsored activity in vehicles belonging to the school, its faculty, or an independent carrier.
 It is essential that nothing distracts the driver or endangers the safety of the vehicle and its passengers.
 The School supports the policy of the transporting districts: any student receiving a disciplinary slip from the bus driver is subject to a suspension of bus privileges for a period of time to be determined by the Headmaster.
 If a public school bus is late or fails to pick up a student, parents should contact the transportation office of their local school district.